The best make-ahead breakfast, perfect for on the go!

 Overnight oats are one of my favourite grab-and-go breakfasts.
-With no cooking required, these vegan, dairy-free overnight oats are really simple to make, super convenient and basically fool-proof.
-I like to make my overnight oats the night before and place my servings in small mason jars in my refrigerator.
+With no cooking required, these oats are simple to make and convenient.
+Oats are also inexpensive and easy to find.
+I like to make my overnight oats the night before and store individual servings in reusable glass containers in my refrigerator.
 When I'm ready to leave in the morning, I just toss the jar in my bag on my way out the door.

 For this recipe I've used Rolled Oats (not the quick cooking kind).
 Oats are a versatile grain with many health properties.
 They are a great source of carbohydrates, in addition to being a good source of both soluble and insoluble fibre, meaning that they are digested slowly and will not cause your sugar levels to crash.** They are one of the richest sources of silicon which is essential for connective tissue health and to renew bones.
 Oats are also rich in phosphorus, which is necessary for brain and nerve development.***

-Last year I attended a cooking demo at Gluten Free Garage, hosted by Ashley Wittig, the owner of local Toronto Bunner’s Vegan and Gluten-Free Bake Shop.
-During the demo Ashley explained that oats are gluten-free by nature but are sometimes contaminated during processing or even in the field during production.
-If you are celiac or have a gluten sensitivity be sure to read your labels and look for oats that have a “gluten-free” label on the packaging.
+Oats are gluten-free by nature but are sometimes contaminated during processing or even in the field during production.
+If you are celiac or have a gluten sensitivity be sure to select oats that are labeled “gluten-free.”

 chia to keep you feeling full